Cerebral Palsy and Malnutrition

 A registered dietitian can help parents and children develop a meal plan that will provide all the nutrients and calories a child needs.
 A dietitian will also create a meal plan that considers a child’s unique needs and difficulties, including the use of nutritional shakes and supplements.
 Supplementing with vitamin D and calcium may be especially important for strengthening bones.
 Because children with cerebral palsy are generally less active, they are at a greater risk for developing weak bones.

 Nutrition is an important consideration when raising any child.
 All children are growing and developing and need the right nutrition and adequate calories in order to develop normally.
-With cerebral palsy, though, there are more concerns and more difficulties.
+This is equally important, though often much more challenging when considering the care of a child with cerebral palsy.

-A child with this condition may struggle just to swallow anything and may end up with malnutrition and undernourishment as result.
-The consequences over the long-term can be devastating, but by treating the underlying causes and by developing a complete diet, a child can recover from malnutrition and begin to thrive again.
+A child with this condition may struggle just to swallow anything and may end up with malnutrition and undernourishment as a result.
+The consequences over the long-term can be devastating, but by treating the underlying causes and by developing a well rounded diet, malnutrition can be avoided or corrected in order to help these children reach their best health outcomes.